Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model

 \section{Acknowledgments}

-G.C. would like to thank his wife Yu Zhou for her great supports when preparing the review, and appreciate Li Yan for his kind invitation to visit the Institute of Modern Physics in Fudan University.
-G.C. is funded by the National Natural Science Foundation of China with Grant No. 11805290 and Young Teachers Training Program of Sun Yat-sen University with Grant No. 19lgpy282.
+G.C. would like to thank his wife Yu Zhou for her great supports when he was preparing the review.
+G.C. also appreciates Li Yan for his kind invitation to visit the Institute of Modern Physics at Fudan University and Pengfei Zhuang for allowing him to take part in the project at Tsinghua University.
+G.C. is funded by the National Natural Science Foundation of China with Grant No. 11805290.